ryshu/enib-internships/docs/tuto-mentors.md

   * Update a mentor (`UPDATE /api/v1/mentors/:id`)
   * Remove a mentor (`DELETE /api/v1/mentors/:id`)

-If you need sample, look at mentors documentation.
+If you need sample, look at businesses documentation.

 ### Conclusion of this part